MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics

 \textbf{Goal.} Transform a semantically plausible candidate into a well-formed Lean statement $S$ that is a valid proposition in context $C$ (still with \texttt{sorry}).

-\textbf{Method.} For each judged lemma, we invoke kernel checking via Kinima Lean server \citep{santos2025kimina} to elaborate and type-check the statement and return structured diagnostics.
+\textbf{Method.} For each judged lemma, we invoke kernel checking via Kimina Lean server \citep{santos2025kimina} to elaborate and type-check the statement and return structured diagnostics.
 If errors occur, we iteratively prompt an \LLM{} to fix them using a transcript that includes (i) the current Lean code and (ii) diagnostic messages.
 The prompt forbids proving the lemma and focuses solely on making the statement compile (e.g., resolving namespaces, identifiers, and implicit arguments).
 The loop terminates when the Lean server reports no error-level diagnostics or when a maximum number of repair trials is reached.
 Successful results are stored together with generation metadata (e.g., trial counts) to facilitate downstream benchmarking and analysis.

-\subsubsection{Prover Agent: Closing the Loop with Verified Proofs}
+\subsubsection{Prover Module: Closing the Loop with Verified Proofs}